Congratulations on signing up for a certificate course. This page will provide you with important information on what to do next.

 - You may choose to forward your CU email to another email of your choice.
 Here are email forwarding instructions.

-RSVP to the welcome email (Friday before start of the course)
+RSVP to the welcome email (Friday before the start of the course)

 Check your CU email on the Friday before the start of the course you registered for.
 You will be prompted to rsvp to the welcome email.
 This allows the instructor to verify that you are set for the course.

-Log into the course (Friday before start of the course)
+Log in to the course (Friday before the start of the course)

 Most courses open on the Friday before the official start date of the course.
 To log in your course, visit http://canvas.colorado.edu and login using your identikey.
 You will find a welcome message from your instructor on the homepage of the course as well as an orientation video.
 The video will let you know how to get started with the course.